 The Lower Otter Tail River Channel Improvement Project was constructed in the 1950s to provide protection against the 10-year flood by clearing, enlarging, and straightening the existing river channel.
 The project reduced the length of the river in this reach from 18 miles to 11 miles.
 The straightened channel is now characterized by unstable banks, headcutting, excessive sediment loading, degraded in-stream and riparian habitats, and turbidity levels exceeding standard for aquatic life.

-The project sponsor, the Buffalo-Red River Watershed District (BRRWD), requested assistance from the U.S. Corps of Engineers to determine the feasibility of developing an ecosystem restoration project along the portion of the Lower Otter Tail River.
+The project sponsor, the Buffalo-Red River Watershed District, requested assistance from the U.S. Corps of Engineers to determine the feasibility of developing an ecosystem restoration project along the portion of the Lower Otter Tail River.
 Restoration would benefit fish and wildlife populations by increasing suitable aquatic and riparian habitat.

 A feasibility cost share agreement was executed in July 2017.
 The feasibility report with integrated environmental assessment has gone through public review and the documents were finalized and approved June 2022.
-The Corps is currently in the process of coordinating a Project Partnership Agreement (PPA) with the non-federal sponsor to design and construct ecosystem restoration features.
-It is an anticipated that the PPA will be signed in spring 2023.
+The Corps is currently developing a non-standard estate package on behalf of the Non-Federal Sponsor.
+Upon approval of the package, the Corps will coordinate the execution of a Project Partnership Agreement with the non-federal sponsor to design and construct ecosystem restoration features.
+It is an anticipated that the Project Partnership Agreement will be signed in spring 2024.

 The first $100,000 of the feasibility phase is federal, with the remaining costs 50% local sponsor and 50% federal government.